stjude-rust-labs/sprocket.bio/configuration/storage/azure.md

 string parameters in input and output URLS.

-This grants the TES API server read and write access to the storage containers, as well as anyone that get access to the TES task's input and output URLs.
+This grants the TES API server read and write access to the storage containers, as well as anyone that has access to the TES task's input and output URLs.

 ::: danger
 :warning: Only use Azure SAS token authentication with a TES API server you trust to secure the input and output URLs.